Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: BW filtering

 respectively.
 Then for any $\lambda_a,\lambda_b \geq 0$, it holds that

 In particular, for any $\lambda_b \geq \sigma \lambda_a$, it holds that

 \end{lemma}

 We now show that the matrices featured in the quadratic penalties in the smoothing spline and weighted BW filtering problems, \eqref{eq:smooth_spline_discrete} and \eqref{eq:bw_filter}, are spectrally similar for $m=2$, and then apply Lemma \ref{lem:spec_sim_bound} to bound the $\ell_2$ distance between the corresponding solutions.
-The proof is given in Appendix \ref{app:ss_bw_bound}.\footnote{We are indebted to Yining Wang for his help with the spectral similarity result.}
+The proof is given in Appendix \ref{app:ss_bw_bound}.\footnote{We thank Yining Wang for his help with the spectral similarity result.}

 \begin{theorem} For $m=2$, and any (distinct) set of design points $x_{1:n}$, the tridiagonal matrix \smash{$\K^2_n$} defined in \eqref{eq:nsp_sobolev_kmat_m2} and the diagonal matrix \smash{$\W^2_n=\diag((x_3-x_1)/2, \ldots, (x_n-x_{n-2})/2)$} are $(3,1)$-spectrally-similar.
 Thus Lemma \ref{lem:spec_sim_bound} gives the following conclusion: if \smash{$\hf$} is the solution in the cubic smoothing spline problem \eqref{eq:smooth_spline} with tuning parameter $\lambda_a$, and \smash{$\htheta$} is the solution in the weighted cubic BW filtering problem \eqref{eq:bw_filter} with tuning parameter $\lambda_b \geq 3\lambda_a$, then